5 Must-Ask Questions on Cybersecurity & Exposure

 To that effect, Tetra President, Cindy Murphy notes that “Awareness programs and employee security training initiatives are critically important for protecting the sensitive data that organizations possess.
 In 2020 alone, people haven’t become more gullible in the past year, they’ve become used to big changes in small messages.”
 When the next news headline could be a matter of safety, job security or even sickness, it’s much easier to believe information that appears right in your inbox.
 Training awareness equips employees with the knowledge of the latest threat trends, and only becomes more important as time passes.

-5. Can we detect an attempted or successful cyber incident?
+5. Can we detect an attempted or successful cybersecurity incident?